cubeta-io/cubeta-starter/docs/introduction.md

 ## Getting Started

 Ready to accelerate your Laravel development?
-Check out our [Installation Guide](installation.md) to get started with Cubeta Starter.
+The fastest path is the [Quickstart Guide](quickstart.md) — install, generate a model, and hit a working API in about 5 minutes.

-After installation, you can explore the [Usage Guide](usage.md) to learn how to generate your first CRUD operations.
+For more detail, see the [Installation Guide](installation.md), then the [Usage Guide](usage.md) and the [Commands Reference](commands.md) to learn every generator and option.